mrkkrp/forma/README.md

 [![Stackage LTS](http://stackage.org/package/forma/badge/lts)](http://stackage.org/lts/package/forma)
 ![CI](https://github.com/mrkkrp/forma/workflows/CI/badge.svg?branch=master)

-This module provides a tool for validation of forms that are represented in the JSON format.
-Sending forms in JSON format via an AJAX request instead of traditional submitting of forms has a number of advantages:
+This library provides a tool for validation of forms in the JSON format.
+Sending forms in the JSON format via an AJAX request instead of traditional submitting of forms has a number of advantages:

 * Smoother user experience: no need to reload the whole page.

-* Form rendering is separated and lives only in GET handler, POST (or whatever method you deem appropriate for your use case) handler only handles validation and actual effects that form submission should initiate.
+* Form rendering is separated and lives only in GET handler, POST (or whatever method you deem appropriate for your use case) handler only handles validation and effects that form submission should initiate.

-* You get a chance to organize form input just like you want.
+* You get a chance to organize form input the way you want.

 The task of validation of a form in the JSON format may seem simple, but it's not trivial to get it right.
 The library allows you to:

-* Define form parser using type-safe applicative notation with field labels being stored on the type label which guards against typos and will force all your field labels be always up to date.
+* Define a form parser using type-safe applicative notation with field labels stored on the type label which guards against typos and will force all your field labels to be always up to date.

 * Parse JSON `Value` according to the definition of form you created.

-* Stop parsing immediately if given form is malformed and cannot be processed.
+* Stop parsing immediately if a form is malformed and cannot be processed.

-* Validate forms using any number of *composable* checkers that you write for your specific problem domain.
-Once you have a vocabulary of checkers, creation of new forms is just a matter of combining them, and yes they do combine nicely.
+* Validate forms using any number of composable checkers that you write for your specific problem domain.
+Once you have a vocabulary of checkers, creation of new forms is just a matter of combining them.

-* Collect validation errors from multiple branches of parsing (one branch per form field) in parallel, so validation errors in one branch do not prevent us from collecting validation errors from other branches.
-This allows for a better user experience as the user can see all validation errors at the same time.
+* Collect validation errors from multiple branches of parsing (a branch per form field) in parallel, so that validation errors in one branch do not prevent us from collecting validation errors from other branches.
+This allows for better user experience as the user can see all validation errors at the same time.

-* Use `optional` and `(<|>)` from `Control.Applicative` in your form definitions instead of ugly ad-hoc stuff.
+* Use `optional` and `(<|>)` from `Control.Applicative` in your form definitions instead of ad-hoc helpers.

 * Perform validation using several form fields at once.
 You choose which “sub-region” of your form a given check will have access to, see